U.S. states build stockpiles of malaria drug touted by Trump

 Klein said it’s understandable that government and health officials looked into hydroxychloroquine — which is approved for treating malaria, rheumatoid arthritis and lupus — as a possible remedy during a frightening pandemic, but the time and energy has been misspent.
 The potential side effects are worrisome, especially because many coronavirus patients already have underlying health conditions, he said.

-“The states and the federal government are reacting in light of that fear but it’s not a rational response,” Klein said.
+“The states and the federal government are reacting in light of that fear.
+But it’s not a rational response,” Klein said.

 Doctors can already prescribe the malaria drug to patients with COVID-19, a practice known as off-label prescribing, and many do.
-Medical and pharmacy groups have warned against prescribing it for preventative purposes.
+Medical and pharmacy groups have warned against prescribing it for preventive purposes.
 The FDA has allowed it into the national stockpile, but only for narrowly defined purposes as studies continue.

-Utah Gov. Gary Herbert, a Republican, acknowledged that the drug is “not without controversy,” but said an $800,000 purchase from a local company was part of the state’s effort to make rational decisions based on “good science and good data.”
+Utah Gov. Gary Herbert, a Republican, has previously acknowledged that the drug is “not without controversy,” but defended the state’s efforts to build up a supply.
+As questions mounted Friday, though, he distanced himself from an $800,000 purchase the state made from a local company and said it would be investigated.

-The Utah health department said earlier this week it planned to spend $8 million more to buy 200,000 additional treatments from the company, but said Thursday after media inquiries about the deal that those plans are on hold as the state researches FDA requirements for compounding and distribution of the drugs.
+Herbert also halted a plan to spend $8 million more to buy 200,000 additional treatments.
+“The bottom line is, we’re not purchasing any more of this drug,” he said.

-South Dakota, with a population of 885,000 people, received 1.2 million doses from the federal government and is using the drug for a trial as well as doctor-approved prescriptions for COVID-19 positive patients.
+Other states have received it from the federal government.
+South Dakota, with a population of 885,000 people, received 1.2 million doses and is using the drug for a trial as well as doctor-approved prescriptions for COVID-19 positive patients.

 South Dakota Gov. Kristi Noem, a Republican and Trump ally, said earlier this month she pushed the White House to provide enough hydroxychloroquine to give it to every hospitalized person, others who are vulnerable to the coronavirus and “front line” health care workers.
 As of Tuesday, 200 people in South Dakota were being treated with the drug, according to Sanford Health.

+It is one of several states that say they are using some of the doses for clinical trials going on to assess whether the drugs has benefits for COVID-19 patients.

-Many states, however, have opted to steer clear over concerns about side effects and lingering questions about the effectiveness.
-At least one of those states is led by a Republican governor, Tennessee, where the state’s Department of Health sent a letter warning against using the drug, or hoarding it.
+Many states, however, have opted to steer clear over concerns about side effects and lingering questions about the drug’s effectiveness.
+At least one of those states is led by a Republican governor, Tennessee, where the state’s Department of Health sent a letter warning against using the drug or hoarding it.

 “We were seeing a flood of inappropriate prescribing and hoarding, quite frankly,” Health Commissioner Lisa Piercey told reporters.

-Kansas health director Dr. Lee Norman said the state has no intention of buying the drug because there’s not enough evidence it helps treat COVID-19.
+Kansas health director Dr. Lee Norman said the state has no plans to buy the drug because evidence is lacking that it helps treat COVID-19.

 Most states aren’t paying for the drug, and it’s not clear why Utah didn’t get it from the federal reserve or a donation from a business like Amneal Pharmaceutical.

 News releases from state governments show the New Jersey-based company has sent millions of doses of the drug free of cost to states, including 2 million to New York and 1 million to Texas.
 A company spokesperson declined to provide a list of donations or answer other questions from The Associated Press

-Pharmaceutical companies can often manufacture pills they already make fairly cheaply and the donations may have been done to earn good publicity while setting it up to make future sales if hydroxychloroquine ends up being a reliable treatment for the virus, Klein said.
+Pharmaceutical companies can often manufacture pills they already make fairly cheaply.
+The donations may have been done to earn good publicity while setting it up to make future sales if hydroxychloroquine ends up being a reliable treatment for the virus, Klein said.

-Controversy has swirled around the drug since Trump started promoting it from the podium in the White House briefing room on March 19.
+Controversy has swirled around the drug since Trump started promoting it in the White House briefing room on March 19.

 He mentioned the drug in briefings through April 14, and the White House distributed press releases praising Trump’s efforts to stockpile it for use in areas of the country hard-hit by the virus.
 But for the past week, as studies have shown mixed or even harmful results, Trump has gone silent on the drug.